rozsass/text-dev-editor/_pages/casestudies.md

 1. Compare tables and text.
 2. Compare figures and text.

-### Practice questions and answers
-Checked a large document with answers on practice questions.

-* More details be added *

 ### Website
 Editing text in markdown (like this website) or the website of the Bekes-Kezdi: Data Analysis textbook.